CUBoulder-IBG/ibg_rc_cheatsheet/ibg_rc_cheatsheet.md

     --model $model"
 ```

-- You can always double check that you didn't screw something up by running a simple nested loop (in the shell):
+You can always double check that you didn't screw something up by running a simple loop (in the shell):

 ```bash
 inputArray=(modelA modelB)